-For an actuary to adapt any of the Appendix A examples to his or her own situation, he or she might consider the following possible complications:
+For an actuary to adapt any of the Appendix A examples to their own pooled or non-pooled situation, he or she might consider the following possible complications:

-- ➤ If the pooled health plan census data separately identifies current disabled retirees/spouses, or if the actuary's valuation software projects future disabled employees, then the actuary might consider a refinement to his or her projection model to recognize the appropriate cost for those disabled lives. - ➤ If the pooled health plan provides the breakdown of members by age group but not by coverage tier or member type, then an actuary can estimate the tier and type splits using assumptions as to the portion of subscribers with a covered spouse, the portion with covered children, and the number of children for a subscriber with family coverage. - ➤ If the pooled health plan provides the breakdown of members by coverage tier and member type but not by age group, then an actuary might estimate the age distribution using the proportional distribution of a similar group (as described in Part VII of this practice note). - ➤ If the pooled health plan does not provide relative value factors, then the actuary might consider using factors from another source (as described in Part VII of this practice note), but care should be taken to reflect the pooled health plan's Medicare integration method when choosing factors for Medicare-age retirees/spouses who are pooled with non-Medicare members. - ➤ If the pooled health plan provides relative value factors as split by gender and member type, then the actuary might consider expanding this analysis to reflect those different factors.
-In addition, an actuary might evaluate the pooled health plan's gender composition to determine if the unisex factors are appropriate for the employer being valued. - ➤ If the pooled health plan provides historical retiree-only claims and enrollment, then the actuary might consider using such to develop age-related per-capita costs in lieu of the premium-based examples in Appendix A.
+- If the health plan census data separately identifies current disabled retirees/spouses, or if the actuary's valuation software projects future disabled employees, then the actuary might consider a refinement to his or her projection model to recognize the appropriate cost for those disabled lives. - If the health plan provides the breakdown of members by age group but not by coverage tier or member type, then an actuary can estimate the tier and type splits using assumptions as to the portion of subscribers with a covered spouse, the portion with covered children, and the number of children for a subscriber with family coverage. - If the health plan provides the breakdown of members by coverage tier and member type but not by age group, then an actuary might estimate the age distribution using the proportional distribution of a similar group (as described in Part VII of this practice note). - If the health plan does not provide relative value factors, then the actuary might consider using factors from another source (as described in Part VII of this practice note).
+For any health plan that pools Medicare-age retirees with non-Medicare members and which has a traditional Medicare offset (where the plan pays secondary), care should be taken to reflect the plan's particular Medicare integration method when choosing relative value factors.
+The Medicare-age retiree relative value factors in Appendix A reflect the standard Coordination of Benefits integration method, while other commonly used Medicare integration methods are Exclusion, Carve-Out (sometimes called Maintenance of Effort), and Supplement. - If the health plan provides relative value factors as split by gender and member type, then the actuary might consider expanding this analysis to reflect those different factors.
+In addition, an actuary might evaluate the health plan's gender composition to determine if the unisex factors are appropriate for the employer being valued. - If the health plan provides credible historical retiree-only claims and enrollment, then the actuary might consider using such to develop age-related per capita costs in lieu of the premium-based examples in Appendix A.